1. Introduction

 static mapWith = "neo4j"

-The grails-datastore-gorm-tck project provides a few hundred tests that ensure a particular GORM implementation is compliant.
-To use the TCK you need to define a dependency on the TCK in the subprojects build.gradle file:
+project provides several hundred tests to guarantee that a particular GORM implementation is compliant.
+To use the TCK you need to define a dependency on the TCK in the subprojects build.gradle

 testCompile project(':grails-datastore-gorm-tck')